 The majority of American voters stand somewhere near the middle ground on most issues in American politics.

 Americans tend to fall into one of four categories based on how knowledgeable they are about politics & government.

 American citizens are more than willing to express opinions about things of which they are totally ignorant.

 American public opinion is pragmatic, rather than ideological.

-We may talk theoretically but we act practically.
-That doesn't mean we don’t have political ideologies ... it means we probably aren’t ideologues in the true sense of the word.
+We may often talk theoretically but we act practically.
+That does not mean we don’t have political ideologies but it does mean we probably aren’t ideologues in the true sense of the word.